TheInvader360/fc64js-tcc2023/roms/01/notes.md

 The first challenge is to make a Christmas scene out of the basic shapes that the fantasy consoles provide: maybe draw a Christmas Tree out of triangles or a Snow Man out of circles?
 Why not both?

+You can read the documentation on these shapes for TIC-80 and PICO-8, and you can watch our [Day 1 video](https://www.youtube.com/watch?v=ys4N6itxi44) that gives an overview of using both Fantasy Consoles and these shape functions they provide!

 The second challenge is to keep your code to a maximum of 256 characters!

 -----